 If the application is made by the agency, it must be filed with OPM before the employee is separated from the service.
 If it is made by the employee, guardian, or some other interested person, it must be made before the worker’s separation from service or within one year thereafter.
 This time limit may be waived in certain cases involving incompetence.

-For CSRS employees, Standard Form 2801, Application for Immediate Retirement, is used in making application for disability retirement; for FERS employees, Form SF 3107 is used.
-In addition, both CSRS and FERS employees must document the disability on a Standard Form 3112.
+For CSRS employees, Standard Form 2801, Application for Immediate Retirement, is used in making application for disability retirement; for FERS employees, Standard Form 3107 of the same title is used.
+In addition, both CSRS and FERS employees must submit Standard Form 3112, Documentation in Support of Disability Retirement Application.
 These forms are available from your personnel office or at www.opm.gov/forms.